 Your LinkedIn headline needs to capture interest and attention immediately with relevant and precise information.
 You could either opt for a company one-liner with your best value proposition, or come up with something unique for yourself.
 Think about this as the headline offering you can help with.
 Don’t use it as a chance to pitch your personal achievements and skip the job title.
 The focus should be on how you can help prospects.
 Additionally, avoid buzzwords.

-You want to try and create an emotive story in as little words as possible.
+You want to try to create an emotive story in as little words as possible.
 If that sounds too hard, ask your marketing or content team to come up with something that conveys what you want.
 Failing that, tell a story of how you help people.
-For example: “I help businesses take control of the mass amounts of unstructured data reducing productivity and creating risk.”
+For example: “I help businesses take control of the mass amounts of unstructured data, reducing productivity and creating risk.”

 Lastly, don’t boast.
 Prospects don’t want to know if you are the world’s best salesperson.
 No sales jargon and no arrogance.